PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 legacy producer/consumer maps, exercises multiple matches, and preserves fan-out and graph-output adapters.

+The extraction audit adds two strict atomicity characterizations for malformed source `shape_signature` metadata.
+Both raw repairs currently rewrite the Conv input before materializing the source signature used for output metadata.
+A signature shorter than the required rank therefore raises `IndexError` after the first edge mutation.
+The expected contract is a zero-statistic, complete ModelIR no-op.
+Signature materialization and rank validation must move before the indexed setter in both repairs before this ownership boundary is extracted.

 Wrong-way NCHW-to-NHWC Transpose-before-Conv sanitation is owned by the Torch/ TensorFlow-free `passes/conv_input_layout.py` module.
 A graph containing a Transpose constructs or reuses one `ModelIRGraphIndex`; a Transpose-free graph